dotnet/AspNetCore.Docs/aspnetcore/security/blazor/index.md

 ASP.NET Core supports the configuration and management of security in Blazor apps.

-Security scenarios differ between Blazor server-side and client-side apps.
-Because Blazor server-side apps run on the server, authorization checks are able to determine:
+Security scenarios differ between Blazor Server and Blazor WebAssembly apps.
+Because Blazor Server apps run on the server, authorization checks are able to determine:

 * The UI options presented to a user (for example, which menu entries are available to a user).
 * Access rules for areas of the app and components.

-Blazor client-side apps run on the client.
+Blazor WebAssembly apps run on the client.
 Authorization is *only* used to determine which UI options to show.
-Since client-side checks can be modified or bypassed by a user, a Blazor client-side app can't enforce authorization access rules.
+Since client-side checks can be modified or bypassed by a user, a Blazor WebAssembly app can't enforce authorization access rules.

 ## Authentication

 Blazor uses the existing ASP.NET Core authentication mechanisms to establish the user's identity.
-The exact mechanism depends on how the Blazor app is hosted, server-side or client-side.
+The exact mechanism depends on how the Blazor app is hosted, Blazor Server or Blazor WebAssembly.

-### Blazor server-side authentication
+### Blazor Server authentication

-Blazor server-side apps operate over a real-time connection that's created using SignalR.
+Blazor Server apps operate over a real-time connection that's created using SignalR.
 [Authentication in SignalR-based apps](xref:signalr/authn-and-authz) is handled when the connection is established.
 Authentication can be based on a cookie or some other bearer token.

-The Blazor server-side project template can set up authentication for you when the project is created.
+The Blazor Server project template can set up authentication for you when the project is created.

 # [Visual Studio](#tab/visual-studio)

-Follow the Visual Studio guidance in the <xref:blazor/get-started> article to create a new Blazor server-side project with an authentication mechanism.
+Follow the Visual Studio guidance in the <xref:blazor/get-started> article to create a new Blazor Server project with an authentication mechanism.

 After choosing the **Blazor Server App** template in the **Create a new ASP.NET Core Web Application** dialog, select **Change** under **Authentication**.